notthetup/awesome-webaudio/readme.md

 - [Percussion Synthesis Using Web Audio](https://github.com/irritant/WAC-2016-Tutorial) - This tutorial will introduce the basics of web audio programming by writing code to synthesize simple percussion sounds (from WAC2016).

 ### Books
-- [Web Audio API Book](http://chimera.labs.oreilly.com/books/1234000001552/index.html) - A book that brings the reader through the basics of WebAudio.
 - [JavaScript for Sound Artists](https://www.crcpress.com/JavaScript-for-Sound-Artists-Learn-to-Code-with-the-Web-Audio-API/Turner-Leonard/p/book/9781138961531) - A bottom up JavaScript / DOM course using Web Audio for all the examples.
 ### Newsletters
 - [Web Audio Weekly Newsletter](http://www.webaudioweekly.com) - A weekly review of what's happening in Web Audio.